-The Kaj Ulrik Linderstrøm-Lang Centre welcomes you at the scientific symposium entitled 'Protein folding and stability – From molecules to disease' on 12th November 2019.
+The Kaj Ulrik Linderstrøm-Lang Centre welcomes you at our yearly scientific symposia on protein science in November 2020.
+The last instance was entitled 'Protein folding and stability – From molecules to disease' and took place 12th November 2019.

-The symposium includes talks by internationally recognized speakers, a poster session and plenty of opportunities for networking.
+The symposium included talks by internationally recognized speakers, a poster session and plenty of opportunities for networking.
 See and download the full program here.

-The Symposium will include talks by the following accepted invited speakers:
+The Symposium included talks by the following accepted invited speakers:

 - Xavier Salvatella (IRB Barcelona, ES)